 1 Per each two (2) employees, with a minimum total of 25 parking spaces 12.
 Drive-Thru Restaurants 1 Per each 200 sq ft of GFA, 1 plus Per each two (2) employees, with a minimum total of 25 parking spaces 13.
-Establishments (other than drive-in or drive-thru restaurants) in which the sale and consumption of food, beverages and/or refreshments occurs on the premises 1 1 1 Per each four (4) persons allowed within the maximum occupancy load as established by local, state, or county fire, health, or building codes, plus Per each three (3) employees, or Per each 100 sq ft of UFA, plus Per each three (3) employees (whichever is greater) 14.
+Establishments (other than drive-in or drive-thru restaurants) in which the sale and consumption of food, beverages and/or refreshments occurs on the 1 Per each four (4) persons allowed within the maximum occupancy load as established by local, state, or county fire, health, or building codes, plus premises 1 Per each three (3) employees, or 1 Per each 100 sq ft of UFA, plus 1 Per each three (3) employees (whichever is greater) 14.
 Private Tennis, Swim or Golf Clubs, or other similar uses 1 Per each two (2) member families or individuals, plus Amount required for accessory uses 15.
 Golf Course, open to the general public 6 1 Per each hole, plus Per each employee, plus Amount required for accessory uses 16.
 Filling Stations, Automobile Service Stations 2 1 1 1 Per each service stall, plus Per each employee, plus Per each service vehicle; plus Per each fuel pump 17.
 Motor Vehicle Wash Establishments (self-serve) 2 1 Per each wash stall; plus Per each vacuum station 18.
-Motor Vehicle Wash Establishments (other than self-serve) 1 1 Per each unit which represents the establishments maximum capacity as computed by dividing the linear dimensions of the mechanical wash/dry operation by 20 ft, plus Per each vacuum station Per each employee
+Motor Vehicle Wash Establishments (other than self-serve) 2 Per each unit which represents the establishments maximum capacity as computed by dividing the linear dimensions of the mechanical wash/dry operation by 20 ft, plus 1 1 Per each vacuum station Per each employee

-19. Service Garages, Auto Repair Shops, Collision or Bump Shops, and other similar uses 2 Per each service stall, plus Per each two (2) employees computed on the basis of the maximum number of employees on duty at any one time 20.
+19. Service Garages, Auto Repair Shops, Collision or Bump Shops, and other similar uses 2 1 Per each service stall, plus Per each two (2) employees computed on the basis of the maximum number of employees on duty at any one time 20.
 Open Air Business (not otherwise provide for herein) 1 Per each 800 sq ft of lot area used for said business 21.
-Personal Service Establishments (not otherwise provided for herein) 1 Per each 300 sq ft of UFA, plus Per each two (2) employees 22.
-Theaters, Auditoriums, and Assembly Halls 2 Per each four (4) seats based on the maximum seating capacity in the main place of assembly therein, plus Per each two (2) employees D. Industri al Parking Requirements.
+Personal Service Establishments (not otherwise provided for herein) 1 1 Per each 300 sq ft of UFA, plus Per each two (2) employees 22.
+Theaters, Auditoriums, and Assembly Halls 2 Per each four (4) seats based on the maximum seating capacity in the main place of assembly therein, plus 1 Per each two (2) employees D. Industr ial Parking Requirements.
 1. Industrial or Manufacturing Establishments, Research Establishments 1 Per each 1-1/2 employees computed on the basis of the greatest number of persons employed at any one time, or Per each 800 sq ft of UFA (whichever is greater) 2.
-Warehouses and Storage Buildings 1 Per each two (2) employees computed on the basis of the greatest number of persons employed at any one time, or Per each 2,000 sq ft of GFA (whichever is greater) 3.
-Contractors Office 1 1 1 Per each employee, plus Per vehicle stored on-site, or Per 300 sp ft of GFA 4.
-Auto Wrecking and Junk Yards 1 1 Per each employee, plus Per each operating vehicles stored on-site, plus Per each acre of land in the yard
+Warehouses and Storage Buildings 1 Per each two (2) employees computed on the basis of the greatest number of persons employed at any one time, or Per each 2,000 sq ft of GFA 3.
+Contractors Office 1 (whichever is greater) Per each employee, plus 5.
+Contractors Office 1 Per vehicle stored on-site, or 1 Per 300 sp ft of GFA 4.
+Auto Wrecking and Junk 1 Per each employee, plus Yards 1 Per each operating vehicles 1 stored on-site, plus Per each acre of land in the yard